Semirsmajlovic/cs4280-project-0/README.md

 --- `./P0 {input}` - This takes an input from the user.
 Once you've completed the input, cancel out the current input session.

 - Build using file:
 --- `./P0 file` - Input the file name WITHOUT the extensions, since this can be bypassed and is handled in the code.
+This will output the file name along with the extensions.

 - Build using redirection:
 --- `./P0 < file.sp2022` - Input the file name WITH the extension, since this isn't handled in the code.
+This will output files based on the output string with extensions.

 Details:
 The inputs are accounted to handle numbers also based on the same file inputs provided, along with additional strings.